GET ORDAINED

 When choosing what to wear, always follow the tone set by the couple.

-A closer look at what the Sigalovada Sutta suggests to couples.
+A closer look at what the Sigalovada Sutta suggests about marriage

 Its advice can be further summarized by these key points: to be attentive and courteous, to avoid looking down on your partner, to be faithful to your unique commitment, to share authority, to be generous, to take good care of the home and household responsibilities, and to be welcoming to all family and community relations.